 WPCloudDeploy can be run on any appropriately configured server anywhere and can be installed in multiple locations if necessary.
 With this flexibility you can:

 GridPane has direct support for five server providers plus the ability to bring your own server.
-WPCloudDeploy has built-in support for 10 providers and the ability to bring your own server as well.
+WPCloudDeploy has built-in support for 12 providers (10 public cloud providers & 2 private cloud providers) as well as ability to “bring your own server”.

 WPCloudDeploy also has an extension toolkit where you can build your own provider.
 Or you can ask to have one built for you at a cost of around 3K (for providers that generally follow the openstack api style format.)